Do You Have Parsley Worms?

 Although many may regard these “worms” as a nuisance, they should be treated with care as these “worms” are actually the caterpillars of the Black Swallowtail (Papilio polyxenes) or Anise Swallowtail (Papilio zelicaon) butterflies.
 These butterflies not only grace your garden with their beauty, but they are also important pollinators.

 Sometimes people confuse these caterpillars with Monarch caterpillars.
 They do resemble each other, but the big difference is Monarch caterpillars only eat milkweed.
-Black swallowtails eat plants from the Apiaceae or Umbelliferae family commonly known as the celery, carrot or parsley family.
+Black swallowtails eat plants from the Apiaceae or the Rutaceae family.

 These two caterpillars look similar but have different diets.
 Monarchs will only feed on milkweeds while Black Swallowtail will eat a variety of herbs in the carrot family (Apiaceae).

-If you do not want the caterpillars eating your herbs, gather them up and place them in a container with some food.
-This will protect the vegetables and herbs you want to eat.
-And once they become butterflies you can release them so they can pollinate your garden.
+If you do not want the caterpillars eating your herbs, gather them up and place them in a container with some of the plant you found them on.
+This will protect the vegetables and herbs you want to grow for food.
+Once they become butterflies you can release them so they can pollinate your garden.

 Plastic salad containers make excellent rearing containers for caterpillars.
 To learn more about raising Black Swallowtails click here: http://butterfly-lady.com/raising-black-swallowtail-butterflies-for-fun/